-The Canadian companies that are most vulnerable to a CFPOA violation are those that typically rely heavily on: (a) foreign government regulatory approvals, (b) joint venture or production sharing arrangements with foreign governments or state-run agencies; or (c) procurement agreements with foreign governments or state-run agencies.
-For example, companies operating in the following industries are often the most vulnerable:

-- a) Energy and Natural Resources: Companies that deal with energy and natural resources (i.e. oil, gas, mining, etc.) are at risk because they typically operate in countries that have high levels of corruption, their activities usually require regulatory approval from the foreign government, and they may enter into joint venture or production sharing agreements with a foreign government or state-run agency. - b) Healthcare: Companies involved in the healthcare industry (i.e. pharmaceutical companies, medical equipment manufacturers, etc.) are at risk because foreign governments typically operate, fund, and regulate the healthcare system in their respective countries. - c) Infrastructure: Companies that deal with infrastructure (i.e. engineering, construction, etc.) are at risk because such contracts are typically awarded by foreign governments or state-run agencies.
+The Canadian companies that are most vulnerable to a CFPOA violation are those that typically rely heavily on: (a) foreign government regulatory approvals, (b) joint venture or production sharing arrangements with foreign governments or state-run agencies, or (c) procurement agreements with foreign governments or state-run agencies.
+For example, companies that deal with energy and natural resources (such as mining) are at risk because they typically operate in countries that have been found to have high levels of corruption; their activities usually require regulatory approval from the foreign government, and they may enter into joint venture or production sharing agreements with a foreign government or state-run agency.

 Of course, any Canadian company that carries on business in a country having a high level of corruption can also be vulnerable to a CFPOA violation.
-This risk can be assessed by considering the Corruption Perception Index ("CPI") for each country where the company carries on business.
+This risk can be assessed by considering the Corruption Perception Index (CPI) for each country where the company carries on business.